 What are High Beam Headlights?

 The strongest headlights in your car are called high beam headlights.
 The high beam headlights are used at night and in poor lighting conditions to light up as much of the road ahead as possible as you drive.
-High beams light up far more of the road compared to normal low-beam “dipped” headlights.
+They light up far more of the road compared to normal low-beam “dipped” headlights.

 Tip: You must be able to stop within the distance of your lights, or it will be too late to stop without hitting an object by the time you see it.